loading spinner

 Can You Really Trick Yourself Into Being Happy?

 The word "trick" might make it sound like we're talking about fake-it-till-you-make-it positivity or forcing yourself to smile.
 That's not what works.
-Instead, you can strategically rewire your brain's happiness circuits using proven psychological techniques that feel natural and sustainable.
+Instead, you can strategically trick your brain into being happy by rewiring its circuits using proven psychological techniques that feel natural and sustainable.

-The science backs this up: Your brain has a "negativity bias" that automatically focuses on problems and threats.
-But neuroscience shows your brain is "neuroplastic" – meaning you can literally rewire it through consistent practice.
+The science backs this up.
+Your brain has a "negativity bias" that automatically focuses on problems and threats.
+But neuroscience shows your brain is "neuroplastic," meaning you can literally rewire it through consistent practice.
 The techniques you'll learn work because they create new neural pathways that make positive thinking and healthy behaviors more automatic.
+This is the real psychology of being happy: it's less about your circumstances and more about which mental pathways you practice using most.

 Read More: How to Pretend to Be Happy